JanneMattila/www/docs/_posts/2024/04/2024-04-15-dotnet-6-support-ends.markdown

 post, it's good to have a plan in place to follow these topics regularly so that it doesn't come as an surprise.

-And for our .NET 6 and .NET 7 apps, we need to upgrade them to .NET 8.
+Now it's a good time to start looking for using .NET 8.
-This gives use some time since it is supported still:
+It then gives you then a lot more time to think about other upgrades in the future:

 {% include daysUntil.html postfix="3" targetDate="2026-11-10" textBefore="Days until .NET 8 support ends: " textAfter=".NET 8 support ends 10 November 2026" %}

-I have now a bit of work to do to update my apps.
-I hope you check your own apps.
+I now have a bit of work to do to update my apps.
+I hope you check and update yours.

 I hope you find this useful!